 Frequently Asked Questions

 Any United States-based agency that is a recognized 501(c)(3) of the Internal Revenue Code may receive a grant from a Christian Community Foundation donor-advised fund.
-However, all grant requests are reviewed and approved by the grant review committee of the Christian Community Foundation Board of Directors.
+However, all grant requests are reviewed and approved by the grant review committee of the Christian Community Foundation board of directors.

 Organizations openly antithetical to Christian beliefs will not be approved.
 Grants cannot be awarded to individuals.
 Donors also may not receive tangible benefits from a grant.
 These include items such as tuition, meals, concert tickets and museum membership benefits.

-We request a minimum grant recommendation of $25.
+We request a minimum grant recommendation of $50.